 Time Limits to Appeal

-If you wish to appeal, you must make your request in writing within 60 days from the date on your denial letter.
-[Note: Social Security gives you an additional five days “grace period” to appeal, as it assumes you received the letter five days after the date on the letter, unless you can show us you received it later.]
-If you filed for Social Security disability benefits or SSI and your claim was denied for medical reasons, you have the right to hire an attorney to assist you in filing your appeal.
+If you wish to appeal, you must make your request within 60 days from the date on your denial letter.
+Social Security also gives you an additional five days “grace period” to appeal, as it assumes you received the letter five days after the date on the letter, unless you can show us you received it later.

 After the initial application, there are three levels of “administrative” appeal within the Social Security system of review.
 They are: